santanupattanayak/santanupattanayak.github.io/README.md

-# santanupattanayak.github.io
+# EigenTalks
-Machine Learning Blogs
+Blogs by Santanu Pattanayak